-Provided that the classification of infrastructure loan as a sub-standard asset shall be in accordance with the provisions of paragraph 25 of these Directions.
+Provided that the classification of infrastructure loan as a sub-standard asset shall be in accordance with the provisions of paragraph 25 of the Directions;

-- (iii) Doubtful asset shall mean:
+- (iii) "doubtful asset" shall mean:

-- (a) a term loan, or
+- a. a term loan, or

-- (b) a lease asset, or
+- b. a lease asset, or

-- (c) a hire purchase asset, or
+- c. a hire purchase asset, or

-- (d) any other asset,
+- d. any other asset,